 Now that you have fine-tuned the selection, choose “Select and Mask” to convert it to a mask.
 Find and use this option with these steps:

 - Click “Select and Mask” on the top menu.

-- Click “View Mode” in the “Properties” panel.
+- Then, click “View Mode” in the “Properties” panel.
 This will give you the ability to change how you see your selection.

-- Add “Overlay” to help you pick a color that contrasts with your image.
+- Finally, add “Overlay” to help you pick a color that contrasts with your image.

 Press “F” on your keyboard to switch between the different views.
 As you go through the different backgrounds, they will highlight any problems your selection has.